Expert Research on the First Wave of British Immigration to Natal

 1. Check the lists of settlers to see if your ancestor is listed.

 Volume 8 – ‘Haigh to Hogshaw’ is in publication and will be available later this year.

 2. Individual records after ‘Hogshaw’ are obtainable in simple chronological format from ourselves, at a cost.
-After the record has been generated it is posted to the site for public viewing.
-See the records already posted here.
+Some of these records have been posted here.
 If you wish to order a record, please contact us.

 3. Join our mailing list to be notified of new records added to the database